wuhan2020/wuhan2020.github.io/README.md

 ### Add a new blog

 1. Add new .md file under blog/en-us or blog/zh-cn.
 Corresponding to Chinese file and English file , and the Chinese and English file names should be consistent.
-2. ~~Update site_config/blog.js, add a new entry to the blog in either en-us or zh-cn.~~
-3. Run docsite start locally to verify the blog can be displayed correctly.
+2. Run docsite start locally to verify the blog can be displayed correctly.
-4. Send the pull request contains the .md ~~and blog.js~~ only.
+3. Send the pull request contains the .md only.
-5. `SEO` config is required.
+4. `SEO` config is required.

 notice : Blog documents will be automatically sorted by time, without menu configuration Set 'hidden' to 'true' for documents you don't want to display temporarily`